Job Openings

 Fallingwater (Mill Run, PA)

-Fallingwater, a property entrusted to the Western Pennsylvania Conservancy and designated as a National Historic Landmark and inscribed on the UNESCO World Heritage List, is seeking a Café Assistant to provide excellent customer service by waiting on customers, help in the preparation and presentation of food and maintain a clean and stocked facility.
+Fallingwater, a property entrusted to the Western Pennsylvania Conservancy, designated as a National Historic Landmark and inscribed on the UNESCO World Heritage List, is seeking a full-time Café Manager.
+The person in this position will report to the Executive Chef and will assist with the daily operations of the Fallingwater Café.

 Job Duties